If you receive an error that is related to the RSA SecurID Authenticate Tokencode integration, perform the tasks listed in the following table.

 An error message states that the node secret is not available on the authentication agent.

-In an existing deployment, you might need to refresh the node secret when an administrator has cleared the node secret on both an authentication agent and the Authentication Manager instance.
+You might need to refresh the node secret when an administrator has cleared the node secret on both an authentication agent and the Authentication Manager instance.
+For instructions, see Refresh the Node Secret .

 You can assign up to three active tokens per user, unless an administrator reduces this number, as described in Restrict the Number of Active Tokens per User.
 The RSA SecurID Authenticate app counts against this limit.

-Disable or unassign at least one of the active tokens.
+Disable or unassign at least one active RSA SecurID hardware or software token.

 |RSA SecurID AccessTrusted Realm Integration Issues|